-High school students and recent graduates are invited to experience, in miniature form, the academic community and life of Magdalen College.
+High school students are invited to experience, in miniature form, the academic community and life of Magdalen College.
 The Collegiate Summer Program introduces students to liberal education through classic texts from philosophy, literature, theology, and political thought.
 In each of these disciplines, students learn how reflective inquiry can provide answers to the most pressing concerns in life and lead them to encounter the joy and demands of truth.

 Study of the heroic.
 Works of the imagination allow us to see the paradoxical quality of our position in the universe: fallen, in need of redemption, yet already bearers of the divine image.
 The hero, in particular, finds that he cannot live a merely mediocre life.
 Readings include explorations of the life of charity embodied in codes of courtesy in medieval and modern poetry, along with short stories of William Faulkner and Flannery O’Connor.